How to Hide or Unhide Copilot Button on Windows 11

 Why hide or show the Copilot button?

-You may want to hide the button if you prefer a cleaner taskbar or do not use AI features.
-You may want to show it if you accidentally removed it or want quick access to the tool.
+You might want to hide the button for a cleaner taskbar or if you do not use AI features.
+You might want to show it if you accidentally removed it or want quick access to the tool.

 What happens when done?